PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 characterization cases, plus clone and one-index coverage, now form 46 green focused tests.

+Ownership now resides in `passes/concat_mul_add_transpose_add_bridge_layout.py`.
+The extracted function and the corrected raw owner at checkpoint `4a5f0394` are each 866 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains the historical function name as a one-return compatibility wrapper.
+Both terminal recovery-sequence positions and their immediate neighbors remain unchanged, and the focused module has no lowerer import.

+Nineteen direct owner/wrapper comparisons cover ordinary static and dynamic metadata, multiple matches, scalar constants, separate shared Mul/Add constant collisions, separate public-output clones, legacy adapters, ordinary and legacy per-axis quantization, adapter collision, unmatched pruning, missing and malformed metadata, late constant evidence, malformed axis, reverse topology, and a public internal boundary.
+Statistics and complete normalized ModelIR state are identical in every case.
+The mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and